Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Indirect pass-through to retail prices

-As an alternative to the joint bite variable in equation \ref{eq:6}, one could use wholesalers' geographic proximity as an instrument for retailers' exposure to pass-through to wholesale prices.
-This assumes that retailers purchase more from wholesalers located nearby than those further away.
+As an alternative to the indirect bite variable in equation \ref{eq:6}, one could use producers' geographic proximity as an instrument for retailers' exposure to pass-through to wholesale prices.
+This assumes that retailers purchase more from producers located nearby than those further away.
 However, I find little evidence supporting this assumption.
-Instead, a large share of retailers' wholesale purchases are from wholesalers located in other parts of the state (see appendix \ref{appendix:g}).
-Thus, a distance-based instrument is unlikely to capture retailers' exposure to pass-through to wholesale prices.
+Instead, a large share of retailers' wholesale purchases are from producers located in other parts of the state (see appendix \ref{appendix:g}), which suggests that a distance-based instrument is unlikely to capture retailers' exposure to pass-through to wholesale prices.

 A key assumption is that equation \ref{eq:5} separately identifies direct and indirect pass-through.
-One way to test this is to examine whether the estimates for $\beta_l$ (the direct pass-through estimates) are affected by the inclusion of joint bite as an additional variable.
+One way to test this is to examine whether the direct pass-through estimates $\hat{\beta}_l$ are affected by the inclusion of indirect bite as an additional variable.
 If estimates for direct pass-through were to change, this would cast doubt on the main identification strategy and, by extension, the results from the previous section.
-I show in appendix \ref{appendix:d} that direct pass-through estimates are unaffected by the inclusion of joint wholesale bite.
+I show in appendix \ref{appendix:d} that direct pass-through estimates are unaffected by the inclusion of indirect bite.

 In equation \ref{eq:5}, the indirect pass-through rate flows from the parameter $\psi_l$.
 For a given minimum wage hike, $\psi_l$ measures the percent change in retailer $r$'s prices resulting from a percentage point increase in indirect minimum wage exposure $l$ months before the minimum wage hike.
 As with direct pass-through, indirect pass-through is best illustrated in terms of cumulative price level effects.
 Therefore, I again normalize the effect to zero in a baseline period $m$ months before each hike and report the cumulative treatment effect as the sum of $\psi_l$ at various lags: $E_L = \sum_{l=-m}^{L}\psi_l$.
 I report the pre-treatment coefficients in a similar manner, with $P_L = -\sum_{l=m}^{-L-1}\psi_{-l}$.